Cantera/cantera/doc/sphinx/reference/reactors/interactions.md

 to define temperature and composition of a stream of mass flowing into a reactor, or the ambient fluid surrounding the reactor network.
 In addition, the fluid flow exiting a reactor network has to flow into a reservoir.
-In the latter case, the state of the reservoir (except pressure) is irrelevant.
+In the latter case, the state of the reservoir, except for its pressure, is irrelevant.

 :::{admonition} Python Usage
 :class: tip